Unbelief-This is Woe

 Days spent walking forward,

-Resting quieter each night.
+Resting quietly each night.

 Finding bread each morning